trailofbits/cargo-unmaintained/README.md

 Options:
-      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained dependency is found --imprecise       Do not check whether a package's repository contains the package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives
+      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --imprecise       Do not check whether a package's repository contains the package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives
-      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-exit-code    Do not set exit status when unmaintained dependencies are found --no-warnings     Do not show warnings
+      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
   -p, --package <NAME>  Check only whether package NAME is unmaintained
-      --tree            Show paths to unmaintained dependencies
+      --tree            Show paths to unmaintained packages
       --verbose         Show information about what cargo-unmaintained is doing -h, --help            Print help
   -V, --version         Print version